Vietnam.vn - Nền tảng quảng bá Việt Nam

 Complete Handbook to Combat Discrimination Against Vulnerable Groups Image 1

-Workshop participants give feedback on a press handbook to combat discrimination against vulnerable groups.
+Workshop participants give their feedback on a press handbook to combat discrimination against vulnerable groups.
 Photo: Le Tam

 The development of a Journalism Handbook to Combat Discrimination Against Vulnerable Groups aims to provide practical information for the media when reporting on issues facing vulnerable groups in Vietnam.
 It is a reference resource for journalists, including guidance on appropriate terminology, reporting tips, references to national and international standards, as well as increasing understanding and awareness of issues related to vulnerable groups.